 These sorts of behaviors bring further harm to the relationship and continue to damage communication.
 As resentment builds and sharing feelings, goals, and needs continues to deteriorate, many couples turn to therapy.

-Learning to Have Healthy Conflict with a Relationship Counselor
+Learning to Have Healthy Conflict with a Relationship Counsellor

 It is important to remember that anger and conflict are not bad in a relationship.
 There are many ways to have healthy conflicts with your partner, and it is important to work through any anger issues that you have.
 Knowing that you can disagree, get angry, and work through these problems makes a relationship stronger.

 It is possible to learn how to have solid conflict resolution skills.
-It takes courage and practice to address conflict if you have been avoiding it, but relationship counseling can help to alleviate any stress.
-If you and your partner are ready to learn to have healthy conflict in Sacramento, contact me today at PHONE NUMBER to schedule an intake appointment.
+It takes courage and practice to address conflict if you have been avoiding it, but relationship counselling can help to alleviate any stress.
+If you and your partner are ready to learn to have healthy conflict in Calgary, contact me today to schedule an intake appointment.